benjaminbellman/benjaminbellman/README.md

 🎓 McGill University — B.Sc. in Environmental Science & Economics

-Previously: **Director of Revenue Operations at Authorium**, where I helped drive **482% growth** over three years — earning a spot on the **2025 Inc. 5000** (#882 nationally).
+Previously: **Director of Revenue Operations at [Authorium](https://www.authorium.com)**, where I helped drive **482% growth** over three years — earning a spot on the **2025 Inc. 5000** (#882 nationally).
+I also contributed to building out **supplier lifecycle management** on the platform, helping public-sector agencies modernize how they onboard, evaluate, and manage suppliers end-to-end.
 Before that: data science consulting, product management, business ops at an AI R&D lab, and early-stage fintech.

 ---